zooko/smalloc/README.md

 * Thanks to my lovely girlfriend, Kelcie, for housewifing for me while I wrote this program. ♥️

-* Thanks to pioneers/competitors/colleagues: the makers of dlmalloc, jemalloc, mimalloc, snmalloc, rsbmalloc, ferroc, scudo... and Michael & Scott (https://web.archive.org/web/20241122100644/https://www.cs.rochester.edu/research/synchronization/pseudocode/queues.html), and Leo (the Brave Web Browser AI) for extensive and mostly correct answers to stupid Rust questions.
+* Thanks to pioneers/competitors/colleagues from whom I have learned
+  much: the makers of dlmalloc, jemalloc, mimalloc, snmalloc, rsbmalloc, ferroc, scudo, rpmalloc, ... and Michael & Scott (https://web.archive.org/web/20241122100644/https://www.cs.rochester.edu/research/synchronization/pseudocode/queues.html), and Leo (the Brave Web Browser AI) for extensive and mostly correct answers to stupid Rust questions.